 From the navigation pane, go to Protect > Virtualization.

 On the Hypervisors tab, click the hypervisor.

 The hypervisor page appears.
 The VM groups area displays summary information for any existing VM groups.

 Click a VM group.

-The VM group details page appears.
+The VM group properties page appears.

 No. of readers: Set the number of readers to control how many parallel read operations can be launched during backups.

-Crash consistent: A crash consistent backup takes a point-in-time snapshot of virtual machine data without quiescing.
+Crash-consistent: Takes a point-in-time snapshot of virtual machine data without quiescing.

 Auto: The transport mode is selected automatically based on the backup environment: